daattali/beautiful-jekyll/_drafts/how-nakivo-backup-replication-can-help-you-with-ransomware.md

 ### Two-Factor authentication (2FA)

+Many [Ransomware attacks](https://www.nakivo.com/blog/10-recent-ransomware-attacks-facts-figures-and-lessons/) related by organizations that got hit involved compromised credentials, be it Active Directory or local authentication.
+By enabling two-factor you essentially add an extra layer of security to your backups.

+With 2FA enabled, users need a code provided by the Google Authenticator mobile app or by email to access the solution and backups.
+Paired with the role-based access control (RBAC) feature in NAKIVO Backup & Replication, you also make that no one is able to perform unauthorized operation

 ### Best practices implementation

 This one is true not only for NAKIVO Backup & Replication  but for every single backup solution out there.
 Ensuring that you are following Backup best practices doesn't mean you will never get owned, however it will make it significantly harder for bad actors which will most likely move on to easier targets.